-2.5 Are there specific rules for certain foreign investors such as state-owned enterprises (SOEs)?
+2.5 Are there specific rules for certain foreign investors (e.g. non-EU / non-WTO), including state-owned enterprises (SOEs)?

 No, there are no specific rules for certain foreign investors.
 However, the ICA sets out investor-related risk indicators in line with the EU FDI Screening Regulation.
 In particular, it is taken into account whether the foreign investor is directly or indirectly controlled by the government of a third country, whether the foreign investor has already been involved in activities affecting security or public order in a Member State, or whether there is a serious risk that the foreign investor engages in illegal or criminal activities.